GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 ### Error "transport endpoint is not connected"

-It is possible customer is seeing the error "transport endpoint is not connected" because if the previous mount crashed or a mounted filesystem or device was abruptly disconnected or the mounting process fails unexpectedly, the system might not properly update its mount table.
+It is possible customer is seeing the error "transport endpoint is not connected" because if the previous mount crashed or a mounted filesystem or device was abruptly disconnected or the mounting process failed unexpectedly, the system might not properly update its mount table.
 This leaves a stale entry referencing a resource that's no longer available.

 **Solution:** Run the command `mount | grep "gcsfuse"`.
 If you find any entries, unmount the corresponding directory multiple times until all the entries cleared up and then try to remount the bucket.